-For every job, there are expectations that have to be met, and there are also key performance indicators that are used to rate and grade an employee.
-Employers set performance goals for their employees to specify work targets as well as project or work deliverables.
+For every job, there are expectations that have to be met and to reach those goals, a performance goal is needed.
+Performance goals – also called key performance indicators – are used to rate and grade an employee.
+Employers set these all the time for their employees to specify work targets as well as a project or work deliverables.

 In this article, you will find tips on why you need to set performance goals, as well as 15 performance goal examples that you can set to achieve career and work excellence.

 - Why You Need to Set Performance Goals

 - 15 Examples of Performance Goals

 - 1. Be Punctual at Work, Meetings, and Events

 - 2. Maintain a Healthy Diet and Exercise Regularly

 - 7. Support and Advance Your Organization's Vision, Mission, and Values